mytardis/mytardis/docs/ref/app_migration.rst

   * --all select all Experiments for the action.
   * -v, --verbosity=0,1,2,3 controls how much output the command produces.
   * --dryRun lists the files that would be migrated, mirrored or restored, but does not change anything.
 (Currently, it doesn't check to see if the migrate / restore / mrror actions would have worked.)
-  * --removeAll in "archive to location" mode, remove all online information about the Experiment and its dependent Datasets and Datafiles.
+  * --removeAll remove all online information about the Experiment and its dependent Datasets and Datafiles.
-  * --removeData in "archive to location" mode, replace the online Replicas with a single offline one, and delete the online copies of the data.
+  * --removeData replace the online Replicas with a single offline one, and delete the online copies of the data.
+The metadata remains online.
-  * --help prints 'archive' command help.
+  * --help prints the 'archive' command help.

 Architecture
 ============